WilSegale/NetBreach/MacOs/README.md

 bash requirements.sh or
 python3 NetBreach.py --install
 ```
+## The requirements file will automatically install the requirements that are needed for the program to run successfully
 ## if you want to remove the requirements you can type
 ```bash
 bash uninstall.sh or